GlobalEnergyMonitor/GCCT-Dashboard/Flourish-API-dashboard-template-main/README.md

+# GCCT dashboard Notes
+heroku app created by Taylor December 10 2024 https://gcct-dashboard-b3c5e41c60ba.herokuapp.com/
+connected to this repo and setup for automatic deploys from the main branch

 # Flourish API dashboard template
 This is a template to create dashboards using Flourish graphics - such as [this one](https://flourish-dashboard-a98edc888829.herokuapp.com/)